Approximate isomorphism of randomization pairs

 The common $\mcL_P$-theory of all beautiful pairs of models of a theory $Q$ will be denoted by $Q_P$. \end{defin}

-Note that, in general, there is at most one \emph{separable} beautiful pair of models of $Q$, up to isomorphism.
 If $Q$ is stable and satisfies that every sufficiently saturated model of $Q_P$ is a beautiful pair, then the class of beautiful pairs of models of $Q$ is considered to be well-behaved (called \emph{almost elementary} in \cite{bbhSFB14}, or \emph{weakly elementary} in \cite{benOnuniform}).
-This condition is automatic if $Q$ is stable and $\aleph_0$-categorical, which will be the situation in the present paper.
+This condition admits several equivalent (and quite different) formulations, which are the main subject of the seminal work of Poizat; see particularly \cite[Thm.~6]{poiPaires}, or \cite[Thm.~4.4]{benOnuniform} in the continuous setting.
+On the other hand, this condition is automatically satisfied if $Q$ is stable and $\aleph_0$-categorical, which will be the situation in the present paper.